Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: Each infowindow displays information about a forest or a National Park in Skåne.
   - **Pass/Fail**: Pass.

+      - Screenshot of the Sö‎deråsen infowindow with information about the Sö‎deråsen National Park clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/soderasen-infowindow.jpg" alt="Screenshot of the Soderasen infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the Stenshuvud infowindow with information about the Stenshuvud National Park clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/stenshuvud-infowindow.jpg" alt="Screenshot of the Stenshuvud infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the Häckeberga infowindow with information about the Häckeberga forest clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/hackeberga-infowindow.jpg" alt="Screenshot of the Hackeberga infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the Häckeberga infowindow with information about the Fulltofta forest clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/fulltofta-infowindow.jpg" alt="Screenshot of the Fulltofta infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the Häckeberga infowindow with information about the Skrylle forest clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/skrylle-infowindow.jpg" alt="Screenshot of the Skrylle infowindow on the National Parks card map">